eluv-io/elv-docs/auth/editor_signed_tokens.md

 If no additional information is added - such as the context described below - the token provides a default set of permissions - to the _public area_ - when accessing the content.

-_Public area_ and object visibility:
+**_Public area_ and object visibility**

-Content objects have a public area and a private area.
+* Content objects have a public area and a private area.

   * metadata: the public area is metadata under the "public" key subtree
   * parts (and files): the public area is all unencrypted parts (and files)

-Content objects have a visibility flag (int):
+* Content objects have a visibility flag (int)

 |visibility|description|
 |-|-|
 | 0  | the object is private (only accessible to groups and individuals specifically permitted) |